sealingtech/kubernetes_training/docs/Docker.md

 ```

 2. There is a file called Dockerfile with the following contents (note capital "D" is important).
-Look at the contents to get an understanding of the contents.
+Look at the contents to get an understanding.
 Comments were added inline using the # symbol.
-Run the command:

 Run the command: